WILL I GO TO JAIL FOR A DUI?

-If you are found not guilty, the answer is NO!
+First, if you are found not guilty, the answer is NO!
 You are presumed innocent until proven guilty.
 You do not have the burden of proving your innocence, so keep that in mind throughout the criminal court process.
 However, if the case against you is overwhelming, you should know the factors that contribute to mandatory minimum DUI jail sentences.

-First, DUI laws in Pennsylvania operate on an escalating scale.
+Second, DUI laws in Pennsylvania operate on an escalating scale.
 A second or third-offense will carry more severe penalties than a first-offense.
 It is also important to note that this escalating scale resets every ten years.
 So, if you were convicted of a DUI twelve years ago, and you are charged again, the new charge will be charged as a first-offense.

 Example #1: The accused was stopped at a routine traffic stop and was charged with DUI.
 They have never had any prior substantial criminal matter on their record.
 They have had a few traffic tickets here and there, but no misdemeanor or felony convictions.
 This individual would likely be permitted to enter a diversionary court and jail would not be a condition in their case.